fenris55/RB101/lesson_2/mortgage_calculator/mortgage_calc_pseudocode.md

     4. take above outputs and plug into formula for final output (monthly paym.)

 # m = p * (j / (1 - (1 + j)**(-n)))

+comments for review:

+ISSUES - **need to fix payment output so it always displays two decimals (not .0) alternatives to using regex? better way to allow for 0 input beyond array?